EngSalem/arglegalsumm/README.md

 ## Data

-*  The data was obtained through an agreement with the Canadian Legal Information Institute (CanLII) (https://www.canlii.org/en/)

-* To request the annotated data for both summaries and articles with argument roles , please contact Dr. Kevin D. Ashley (ashley@pitt.edu)
+*  To request the annotations of both summaries and articles with argument roles , please contact Dr. Kevin D. Ashley (ashley@pitt.edu).
+However, you must first obtain the unannotated data through an agreement with the Canadian Legal Information Institute (CanLII) (https://www.canlii.org/en/)

 ## The code is split into two parts
 - Argument Classification [[link](https://github.com/EngSalem/arglegalsumm/tree/master/src/argument_classification)]